Dubai is a bit of a fantasy playground for all ages, with teens being particularly well catered for with

 Where to stay in Dubai with teens

-Budget: Premier Inn Dubai Silicon Oasis provides family rooms fitting up to 4 people.
-The hotel includes outdoor pool, restaurant, 24-hour room service, free Wi-Fi in all rooms, 24-hour front desk, facilities for disabled guests, luggage storage.
+Budget: Premier Inn Dubai Ibn Battuta Mall provides family rooms fitting up to 4 people.
+The hotel includes an outdoor pool, restaurant, 24-hour room service, free Wi-Fi in all rooms, 24-hour front desk, facilities for disabled guests, luggage storage.

 Mid Range: This 3-star hotel rates highly with families staying in Dubai.
-The Rove at the Park features family rooms for 4 to 6 people.
+The Rove Marina Dubai features family rooms for 4 to 6 people.
 Onsite restaurant, gym and outdoor swimming pools await.

-If you prefer a home away from home-style accommodation in Dubai then Air BnB is the best choice for you and your family.
+If you prefer a home away from home-style accommodation in Dubai then an apartment is the best choice for you and your family.
 There are so many options for singles, families, and budget-friendly options as well.
-Check out the map below to find the perfect Dubai Airbnb family accommodation
+Search Airbnb or check out the map below to find the perfect Dubai family accommodation

 How to get to Dubai United Arab Emirates